pavelyanu/nethack_neural/README.md

 ## Basic Usage

+If installed via Docker container simply run `docker_prod_nogpu.sh` script.
+It will mount the current directory under model_save_site directory to allow for persistent storage.

+If installed by other means just run `python main.py`.

-Run `python main.py` in the terminal to start the program.
-You will be prompted to configure various settings, including:
+In both cases you will be prompted to configure various settings, including:

 - Environment type and name
 - Observation keys